y3i12/nabu_nisaba/.nisaba/tui/system_prompt.md

 ---STRUCTURAL_VIEW **TEMPORARILY OUT OF ORDER** semantic browser <- **you can operate this**
 ---STRUCTURAL_VIEW_END
----RESULTS
-result of tool executions <- these can be closed
----RESULTS_END
 ---NOTIFICATIONS
 tool usage notifications, so you know what happened
 ---NOTIFICATIONS_END